mocaccinoOS/desktop/README.md

 As Luet doesn't impose any specific repository layout, we decided to split packages in the following directories:

 - `packages/images`: External images that are consumed by other packages
+- `packages/apps`: Contains all installable applications by end-users
-- `packages/layers`: Contain all installable layers by end-users
+- `packages/layers`: Contains all installable layers by end-users
 - `packages/meta`: Contains meta packages, used to group multiple packages
 - `packages/virtual`: Virtual packages which are used to provide dependencies for other packages
 - `packages/mocaccino`: Packages used for branding, or MOS setup